tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/只读/灾备实例/管理只读实例 RO 组_intl_en.md

 5. Return to the instance list.
 The status of the created instance is **Delivering**.
 If the status changes to **Running**, the read-only instance has been successfully created.

 ### Configuring RO group
-On the RO group configuration page, you can configure the basic information of the group such as ID, name, delayed replication, replication delay, removal policy, delay threshold, least read-only instances, and read weight.
+On the RO group configuration page, you can configure the basic information of the group such as ID, name, delayed replication, removal policy, delay threshold, least read-only instances, and read weight.
 >?
->- Read-Only instances in an RO group can use different specifications, and their read traffic weights can be set.
+>- Read-Only instances in an RO group can use different specifications, and their read traffic weights can be different as well.
 >- Read-Only instances in the same RO group can have different expiration dates and billing modes.
 >- Once enabled, delayed replication will take effect for all read-only instances in this RO group, but won't change their replication statuses.
 >- The replication delay option will appear only after delayed replication is enabled.